notuxius/croeso/README.md

 Go to the source directory of the project and run:

 ```
-/usr/lib/qt5/bin/qmake croeso.pro
+/usr/lib/qt5/bin/qmake netrunner-command-center.pro
 make
 make install
 ```

 Make sure to adjust to the correct path of your Qt5 qmake.
-This will build and install Croeso, including localizations files.
+This will build and install Netrunner Command Center, including localizations files.